nktrjsk/shrn-to/README.md

 ## Disclaimer

-***This code is probably broken and won't run, but if you're brave enough to try and make it work, feel free to fork it and open a pull request.***
+***This code somewhat works, but is not actively maintained.
+If you find a bug though, you can let me know and I will try to fix it.***

 ## About project